New moms lose a lot of sleep in the first few months they bring a baby home. Here are some EASY tips on how to get sleep with a newborn.

 New moms get all kinds of baby advice from family, neighbors, friends, and coworkers.
 Many times new moms are so focused on baby they they forget to take care of themselves.

-My biggest issue with having a newborn was lack of sleep.
+My biggest issue with having a newborn was sleep deprivation.
 I remember when my first son was born.
 I was still in the hospital and my husband was sleeping on the seat that turned into a couch.
-My newborn son was crying like crazy and I was trying to breastfeed.
+My infant son was crying like crazy and I was trying to breastfeed.
 My husband was sound asleep and didn’t even stir.

-1. I know all new moms have heard “sleep when baby sleeps“.
+I know all new moms have heard “sleep when baby sleeps“.
 Well, it’s pretty good advice.
 I had a hard time with this at first, but it didn’t take me long to realize that I didn’t need to do laundry or clean up at the exact time the baby slept.

-2. If possible, let the baby sleep in his room.
-My babies slept in my room at first, but I moved them in their own beds after a month or two.
+If possible, let the baby sleep in his room.
+My babies slept in my room at first, but I moved them in their own beds as soon as I could.
 Every little peep they make, you are inevitably up and checking on them.

 If you are complaining about your bed, that’s it’s uncomfortable, just go get a new one.
 Don’t wait!
 This is when you will need it the most.

 There are so many times that I laid there and was so tired.
 I just kept thinking, what if the baby became unswaddled and is cold, his leg is sticking through the crib, or he rolled over on his stomach.
-I could lay there drifting in and out of sleep for an hour and then finally get up.
+I could lay there drifting in and out of sleep for hours and then finally get up.